convox/docs/docs/gen1/linking.md

 ---
 title: "Linking"
+description: "Gen 1 (End of Life): How to link containers in Gen 1 Convox applications using docker-compose.yml to inject connection environment variables."
 ---

+# Linking

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Service Discovery](/networking/service-discovery).

 Convox allows you to link containers by declaring associations in the `docker-compose.yml` manifest.
 Links are created by injecting environment variables that point at the linked container.